-What are we to make of current developments in the theory of chronic cerebrospinal venous insufficiency (CCSVI), the theory that multiple sclerosis is caused by back pressure from narrowed veins taking blood back to the heart from the brain?
+What are we to make of the theory of chronic cerebrospinal venous insufficiency (CCSVI), the theory that multiple sclerosis is caused by back pressure from narrowed veins taking blood back to the heart from the brain?

 A brief history of CCSVI